Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The tactic generated a lot of goodwill.
 For the next fifty years Pasold showed their new products to Woolworths first, consistently favouring the chain over Marks and Spencer.

 The initial order was a hit and led to many further purchases.
-The chain opted for occasional specials rather than carrying a regular range.
+The store opted for occasional specials rather than carrying a regular range.
 The garments read like a fashion catalogue.
 They included boys and girls vests and pants, drawers, children's bodices, cami-knickers, tunic frocks, swimming trunks, women's aprons, gloves, face cloths, pram covers, babies' bonnets, bootees, crawlers, leggings and bedsocks.
-Pasold notes that every order was very welcome and that Woolworth was easier to deal with than M&S.
+Pasold notes that every order was very welcome and that Woolworth was easier to deal with than M&S. The pre-war favourite for shoppers at Woolies was Bravisco, a range of artificial silk underwear.

 The Ladybird Factory at Langley, Buckinghamshire (later redesignated Berkshire), complete with spinning condenser yarn on ring frames from Platt Bros. & Co. of Oldham